-3 People, governed by values and social norms, make individual decisions on how to live, eat, travel, etc.: 4 what they need in life, why and how they need it, and (within their means) what forms of consumption 5 they choose.
-Collectively, the same values and social norms affect voting, politics, private sector and 6 informal sector decision-making and policy, with the potential to induce even faster change (Adger 7 2003).
-Since people are both consumers and producers in economic terms, their collective decisions 8 depend on many factors which also affect various individuals and groups differently (Johnson et al. 9 2020; Siciliano et al. 2021).
-For example, "just transition" movements advance climate-related politics 10 and policies by linking people's interests as workers (e.g. for jobs and workplace safety) to their 11 concerns as consumers (e.g. for healthy products, well-being, and reduced climate risk).
-"Just 12 transition" is an interdisciplinary frame for inclusive climate and energy policy that is synergistic with 13 changing social norms (Healy and Barry 2017; McCauley and Heffron 2018; Harrahill and Douglas 14 2019; Cha 2020; Clarke and Lipsig-Mummé 2020; Pianta and Lucchese 2020).
+People, governed by values and social norms, make individual decisions on how to live, eat, travel, and so on: what they need in life, why and how they need it, and (within their means) what forms of consumption they choose.
+Collectively, the same values and social norms affect voting, politics, private sector and informal sector decision-making and policy, with the potential to induce even faster change (Adger 2003).
+Since people are both consumers and producers in economic terms, their collective decisions depend on many factors, which also affect various individuals and groups differently (Johnson et al. 2020; Siciliano et al. 2021).
+For example, 'just transition' movements advance climate-related politics and policies by linking people's interests as workers (e.g., for jobs and workplace safety) to their concerns as consumers (e.g., for healthy products, well-being, and reduced climate risk).
+'Just transition' is an interdisciplinary frame for inclusive climate and energy policy that is synergistic with changing social norms (Healy and Barry 2017; McCauley and Heffron 2018; Harrahill and Douglas 2019; Cha 2020; Clarke and Lipsig-Mummé 2020; Pianta and Lucchese 2020).

-16 Collective action by individuals as part of formal social movements or informal 'lifestyle movements' 17 (Haenfler et al. 2012) can significantly impact climate mitigation.
-Both AR5 and SR15 reports 18 recognised the role of collective action as part of cultural shifs in consumption patterns and dietary 19 change.
-Collective action has the potential to both enable and constrain societal shifts in emissions 20 reduction.
-Movements that shift social norms can produce tipping points' towards lifestyles with 21 reduced emissions, for example veganism (Cherry 2006).
-On the other hand, landscape conservation 22 groups have opposed the deployment of onshore wind turbines in several European countries (McLaren 23 Loring 2007; Toke et al. 2008).
+Collective action by individuals as part of formal social movements or informal 'lifestyle movements' (Haenfler et al. 2012) can significantly impact climate mitigation.
+Both AR5 and the IPCC Special Report on Global Warming of 1.5°C (SR1.5) recognised the role of collective action as part of cultural shifts in consumption patterns and dietary change.
+Collective action has the potential to both enable and constrain societal shifts in emissions reduction.
+Movements that shift social norms can produce 'tipping points' towards lifestyles with reduced emissions, for example veganism (Cherry 2006).
+On the other hand, landscape conservation groups have opposed the deployment of onshore wind turbines in several European countries (McLaren Loring 2007; Toke et al. 2008).

-25 SM 5.3.5 Meaning
+5.SM.3.5 Meaning

-26 A people-centred view of mitigation recognises that individuals and groups make sense of climate 27 change through meanings, not just information processing (Jerome 1990).
-Meanings associated with 28 climate mitigation are not neutral, but part of an active process of constructing possible futures in which 29 some actors have more influence over shared narratives than others.
-Meanings are associated with 30 climate mitigation at d fferent levels - from an individual person's values or identity (e.g. choosing to 31 describe oneself to others as a vegan), to the symbolism associated with low-carbon technologies (e.g. 32 how cook stoves or solar panels confer status on their owners), to the level of collective imaginary 33 futures at community, city, national or global levels (e.g. stories about smart urban futures or 34 environmental catastrophes).
+A people-centred view of mitigation recognises that individuals and groups make sense of climate change through meanings, not just information processing (Jerome 1990).
+Meanings associated with climate mitigation are not neutral, but part of an active process of constructing possible futures in which some actors have more influence over shared narratives than others.
+Meanings are associated with climate mitigation at different levels - from an individual person's values or identity (e.g., choosing to describe oneself to others as a vegan), to the symbolism associated with lowcarbon technologies (e.g., how cookstoves or solar panels confer status on their owners), to the level of collective imaginary futures at community, city, national or global levels (e.g., stories about smart urban futures or environmental catastrophes).

-36 SR15 recognised that narratives and storytelling can enable the imagining of novel visions of place-37 based 1 5°C futures, creating space for agency, deliberation and the co-construction of meaning around 38 desirable pathways of transition (Veland et al. 2018).
-Stories about climate change are ways of 39 collectively making sense of uncertain futures, involving processes of interpretation and understanding 40 through communication and social interaction (Smith et al. 2017).
-Culture - including religious beliefs 41 - is central to climate mitigation, influencing how individuals perceive demand for services in relation 42 to emissions and their expectations about what is both possible and desirable (Moezzi et al. 2017; Batel 43 2018).
+SR1.5 recognised that narratives and storytelling can enable the imagining of novel visions of place-based 1.5°C futures, creating space for agency, deliberation and the co-construction of meaning around desirable pathways of transition (Veland et al. 2018).
+Stories about climate change are ways of collectively making sense of uncertain futures, involving processes of interpretation and understanding through communication and social interaction (Smith et al. 2017).
+Culture - including religious beliefs - is central to climate mitigation, influencing how individuals perceive demand for services in relation to emissions and their expectations about what is both possible and desirable (Moezzi et al. 2017; Batel 2018).